3kwa/constants/README.rst

 >>> consts['something']
 'a_section_value'

-Values are cast into integer or float when possible.
+Values are cast into integer or float when pertinent.

 >>> consts['all']
 1
+>>> consts.a_string
+'0350'

 Values can also be accessed using the . operator (getattr)